 Skip advert

 Advertisement - Article continues below

-Our exclusive image previews how the new C-Class will retain lots of fundamental Mercedes design cues, finding a balance between the futuristic EQ saloons of today and the firm’s more traditional combustion-powered (ICE) models.
-Yet more than just a softening of the aesthetic language introduced with the EQS, it’s also a reference to Merc’s long-term EV plans.
+This brings with it lots of new design and engineering elements, as revealed in our exclusive images.
+The new C-Class will retain lots of fundamental Mercedes design cues, finding a balance between today’s futuristic EQ saloon and the firm’s more traditional combustion-powered models.
+Yet more than just a softening of the aesthetic language introduced with the EQS, it’s also a reference to the brand’s long-term EV plans.

-That’s because the new C-Class will use a modified version of the current EQE’s EVA2 platform, rather than a new-generation electric architecture.
-In fact, Mercedes has decided to put a pin in the development of that set-up, called MB.EA, instead choosing to focus on upgrading the architecture in use today.
+That’s because the fresh C-Class will use a modified version of the current EQE’s EVA2 platform, rather than a new-generation electric architecture.
+Mercedes has decided to halt development of that set-up, called MB.EA, and is instead choosing to focus on upgrading the architecture in use today.

+Skip advert